 Pet Cancer Sites

-I have collected a few web sites that discuss and specialize in pet cancer alternative treatments.
-Also, I have received other links from those who have been so kind as to share them with me.
+We have collected a few web sites that discuss and specialize in pet cancer alternative treatments.
+Also, we have received other links from those who have been so kind as to share them.

 First of all, there is a Yahoo forum for pet health:

 The Dirt Cheap Protocol, the most commonly used cancer treatment for humans on this website, can also be used for pets.
 Honey is perfectly safe for dogs, but it is up to the reader to determine the safety of individual products for specific types of pets.
 For pets, weI would suggest between 6 and 10 of the items, with doses adjusted for weight.

 One final note. we do NOT recommend the Breuss cancer treatment for pets.
 The laws of biology would state that it would still take 42 days for the treatment to work for pets like it does for humans.
 However, pets should not be put on a 42-day fast.